 If you want to drink more water, fill up a few water bottles or containers, and place them in common locations around your home.

-If you want to read more books, keep the book on the nightstand near your bed so you can easily grab it and get through a few pages before knocking out for the day.
+If you want to read more books, keep a book on the nightstand near your bed so you can easily grab it and get through a few pages before going to sleep.

-And for bad habits, you want to do the opposite:
+And for bad habits, you want to do the opposite and make things harder to do:

 If you have trouble staying off your phone, leave it in the other room and turn off notifications.